- Thursday 1 June 2023

 - Country eligibility

 - University of Leeds

 - School of Music

 The Stanley Burton Scholarship was established in 2000.
 The fund was bequeathed by Mr Stanley Burton, who took an interest in the University of Leeds for over forty years.
 From 1952 to 1987 he was a member of Council, and from 1987 up to the time of his death he served on the Court.
-The purpose of these Scholarships is to assist students from the UK/EU to undertake research study in the School of Music at the University of Leeds.
+The purpose of these Scholarships is to assist Home-rated postgraduate researchers to undertake research study in the School of Music at the University of Leeds.